Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Pumble also offers two additional paid plans:

-- BUSINESS — $3.99 per user per month (billed annually), which includes advanced administration features.
+- BUSINESS — $3.99 per user per month (billed annually), which includes advanced administrative user management features.

 - ENTERPRISE — $6.99 per user per month (billed annually), designed for organizations that need greater control and enhanced security features.